dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

         related_views = [ContactGeneralView]

 I hope this was easy enough!
-Some questions may arrise...
+Some questions may arise...

 Must have properties: